3.

 Twisted blades of axial stages are blades with a change of stagger angle of profile in the cascade along the length of the blade and usually with a change of profile.
 The design of the twisted blade takes into account the spatial character of the flow in the stage and the changes in the velocity triangle and reaction, respectively (see 2D calculation of the reaction of a Kaplan turbine).
 The resulting blade shape is complex and increases manufacturing costs compared to shaped straight blades (usually produced on a 5-axis milling machine from a shaped casting, but there are other manufacturing technologies for hollow blades).

-Strongly twisted and long rotor blades are subject to untwist by centrifugal forces (Figure 11a), other deformations are from the working fluid flow.
-This is solved by an integrated blade vibration snubber, which only clicks into the vibration snubber of the neighbouring blade at certain machine rotational speeds to stiffen the blade cascade and stop further blade untwisting, see Figure 11b.
-It is therefore necessary to take into account that the profile geometry will be different at machine standstill than at nominal rotational speed.
+Strongly twisted and long rotor blades are subject to untwist by centrifugal forces, so-called aeroelasticity, (Figure 11a), other deformations are from the working fluid flow.
+Twisted blades can be strengthened using an integrated blade vibration snubber, which locks into the neighbouring blade at certain machine rotational speeds, thereby preventing further untwisting of the blades, see Figure 11b.
+It is therefore necessary to take into account that the stagger angle of profile geometry will be different at machine standstill than at nominal rotational speed.
 Untwisting is also evident in wind turbine blades, which also change shape due to axial force from the airflow.

-(a) illustration of direction of twisting of twisted blade by centrifugal forces; (b) twisted blade with integrated vibration snubber.
+(a) untwisting of twisted blade; (b) blade with integrated vibration snubber

-The blades of radial stages are either of such shape that they form purely radial blade passages, or such that they extend into the axial direction (Figure 12(b, c)).
+The blades of radial stages are either of such shape that they form purely radial blade passages, or such that they extend into the axial direction (Figure 12c).
 In the case of purely radial blades, they are usually straight blades of often constant width, sometimes made of sheet metal (see Problem 3).
+In the case of a constant meridional velocity, the width of the radial blade decreases as the radial coordinate, respective rotor circumference, increases, see Figure 12b.

 3.11

-(a) purely radial blades; (b), (c) radial-axial blades (in case of (c) blades are equipped with shroud disc to reduce internal leakage).
-The index t indicates the tip of the blade, h the root of the blade or the radius of the shaft. rm [m] mean radius of blade; ε [°] inclination of streamline with respect to axis of rotation.
+The index t indicates the tip of the blade, h the root of the blade or the radius of the shaft. b [m] width; rm [m] mean radius of blade.

 The axial part of radial blades is used in turbine stages and working machines.
 In turbines, it has the function of uniformly transferring flow from radial to axial direction with a reduction of tangential velocity component V. The axial part is called the inducer in the case of working machine stages.
-In pumps, the inducer is usually not pronounced (Figure 12c) to avoid large differences between velocities at the root and tip of the inducer blades, which could cause cavitation.
-The axial part of the radial rotor is calculated at three radii, i.e., in addition to the middle one, at the tip and at the root of the blade, so that the angle of attack for working machines or the angle of deviation for turbines is constant over the height of the blade (see 2D-calculation of inducer).
-The manufacture of this part of the blade by machining is difficult and therefore this type of rotor consists of several parts - see Figure 13.
+In both cases, this part of the radial stage is calculated as twisted (see 2D-calculation of inducer), because there is usually a large difference between the blade speed at the root and tip of the blades.
+In hydrodynamic pumps and Francis turbine, the axial part is usually not pronounced (Figure 13) to avoid large differences in relative velocity angles compared to the optimal angle preventing cavitation.
+In this case, the blade edges are bounded by the Cedge curve.
+The Cedge curve is a smooth curve that follows the radius at the tip rt approximately perpendicularly (λt≈90°), the angle λh is usually less than 90° [Pfleiderer and Petermann, 2005, p.
+157].
+Only for rotors with small relative blade width b is the Cedge curve replaced by a straight line (Figure 13b).
+The drawing of individual streamlines, respectively the boundaries between the individual elementary stages, is based on the simplified rule that for a drawn arbitrary continuous curve Cx (Figure 13a) the Equation 13c holds.
+The manufacture of this part of the blade by machining is difficult and therefore this type of rotor consists of several parts - see Figure 14.

 Example of radial rotor turbocompressor

-The rotor of the radial compressor is glued together from a casting (rotor is made of cast aluminium alloy) and a precision forging made of duralumin (higher loads require higher quality duralumin alloy, which cannot be cast), the rotor diameter is 160 mm, anodized finish.
+Rotor of radial compressor is glued together from cast inducer (aluminium alloy) and precision forging made of duralumin.
+Rotor diameter is 160 mm, anodized finish.

 Shapes of turbomachine branches